 The first legal WV online casino — DraftKings Casino — went live on July 15, 2020.
 It enjoyed a monopoly for about six weeks before Roar Digital joined the ring with its BetMGM product.
 BetRivers and FanDuel arrived the following year.
 Expect to see more new online casinos launches in the near future.

-So far, there are two online casinos operating legally in WV:
+So far, there are three online casinos operating legally in WV:

 The law permits iGaming operators to partner with one of the state’s five brick-and-mortar casinos, each of which may deploy up to three online casino brands.
 That means there could eventually be as many as 15 online casinos available to gamblers statewide.
 Expect the small WV interactive market to be a competitive one.

 WV online casinos will mostly be available for both desktop and mobile devices, including iOS and Android smartphones.

 |BetMGM Casino||The Greenbrier||August 28, 2020|

 |Caesars Casino||Mountaineer||April 13, 2021|